Wedding Venue Dietary Requirements: Complete Guide

 Work closely with your caterer to develop a thorough plan for managing these requests.
 Ensure they've experience handling various dietary restrictions and can implement proper protocols to prevent cross-contamination.

-Rather like organising the London Underground at rush hour, managing dietary requirements at weddings requires military-grade precision - though thankfully with fewer angry commuters!
+Organising the London Underground at rush hour, managing dietary requirements at weddings, requires military-grade precision - though thankfully, with fewer angry commuters!

 Your labelling system should be as clear as a BBC newsreader's diction, with separate serving stations that'd make a Harrods Food Hall proud.
 Think of it as running multiple mini-restaurants, each with its dedicated spoons and tongs - because nobody wants a coeliac's quinoa contaminated by a rogue bread crumb, much like keeping your PG Tips away from the Earl Grey.